One Thing, Done Properly

 Kofte counts your rows.
 It tracks your stitches.
 It knows what a gusset is.
 It does not need your email address.

-I wanted to build software that respects the person using it.
-Not in a landing-page way — in an engineering way.
+I wanted to build something that respects the person using it.
+Not in a landing-page way, in an engineering way.
 No telemetry.
 No analytics SDK phoning home while you knit a sock.
 No account creation screen standing between you and a row counter.

 The interesting bit is shaping.
 Knitting patterns are not "knit 200 rows."
 They involve structured increases and decreases.
 Increase 2 stitches every 4 rows, 5 times starting at row 10.
-Kofte lets you define these rules, then tracks your stitch count as you go.
-When you hit an action row — where you actually perform the increase or decrease — the counter lights up gold.
-You do not have to do the arithmetic in your head while also counting stitches.
+Kofte lets you define these rules and tracks your stitch count as you go.
+When you hit an action row, the counter lights up gold.
+No arithmetic in your head while you are also counting stitches.

 Counters can track stitches within a row too.
 Set your stitches-per-row, and the counter advances the row automatically when you reach the end.
 Tap through your stitches, rows take care of themselves.